BoyanK95/FinalProject_yara_internship2023/README.md

-The Nest API is placed in the following repo: https://github.com/BoyanK95/assignment-nest-api I've used some external you can see them all in the package.json file of the project.
+The Nest API is placed in the following repo: https://github.com/BoyanK95/assignment-nest-api I've used some external packages you can see them all in the package.json file of the project.
 Some of the more important ones are nodemon, dotenv, bcrypt, class-validator, and sequelize to set the conection with pg.
 Also due to the fact that the React app is set to run on port 3000, I used port 3001 for the backend.
-That resulted in cors error, which i fixed through cor package and a CorsMiddleware to all ports.
+That resulted in cors error, which I've fixed through cor package and a CorsMiddleware to all ports.
 You can start the server using the common, npm start command or preferably nest start --watch command for dev purposes.

 The fronend React part of the app is located in this repo in the my_warehouse_app folder.